tfjmp/website/content/home/phd.md

 ## Contacting me

-You should feel free to contact me if you have any questions or need further precision/information.
+Don't hesitate to contact me via [e-mail](mailto:tfjmp@cs.ubc.ca) if you have any questions or need further precision/information.
 If you are planning to apply, please, do so through the UBC system, if you select me as a potential supervisor in the online form, I will review your application.
 **I cannot process applications sent via e-mail** and I will not review application packages sent by e-mail.
 I do not process applications before the closing deadline (December 15th).